 - Available server resources

-The determination of if the causes above are resulting in performance issues can be done using the same tools for monitoring performance.
-Looking at the individual processes and how much memory they are using can indicate if the cause is Lucee/Railo or Elastic Search, the process names for these are tomcat8.exe and elasticsearch-service-x64.
-If Lucee/Railo or Elastic Search are causing performance issues generally the process will be using a constant amount of memory for example if you see that the tomcat8.exe process is consistently sitting at 2GB of memory usage this is an indication that the memory settings need to be increased for Lucee/Railo.
-You can learn how to adjust the Lucee/Railo settings by checking out our Lucee Memory article, to learn how to adjust the Elastic Search memory you can check out the Elastic Search Memory Settings article.
+The determination of whether the causes above are resulting in performance issues can be done using the same tools for monitoring performance.
+Looking at the individual processes and how much memory they're using can indicate if the cause is Lucee/Railo or Elastic Search; the process names for these are tomcat8.exe and elasticsearch-service-x64.
+If Lucee/Railo or Elastic Search are causing performance issues generally the process will be using a constant amount of memory.
+For example if you see that the tomcat8.exe process is consistently sitting at 2GB of memory usage this is an indication that the memory settings need to be increased for Lucee/Railo.
+You can learn how to adjust the Lucee/Railo settings by checking out Memory Settings in the Railo/Lucee Configuration article, to learn how to adjust the Elastic Search memory you can check out the Elastic Search Memory Settings article.

-The last item mentioned above is available server resources, by this we mean the overall resources available.
-This issue is the easiest to determine when monitoring the resource usage if the server is consistently using near 100% of the available resources than the overall resources available should be increased.
+The last item mentioned above is available server resources; by this we mean the overall resources available.
+This issue is the easiest to determine when monitoring the resource usage if the server is consistently using near 100% of the available resources, then the overall resources available should be increased.
 Depending on how the server is configured this process can be as easy as adjusting the settings for a virtual machine or it could be acquiring more resources for a physical server.

-Additionaly below is a table that outlines the approximate memory usage for the different componenets of the intranet this can help when analyzing the servers current memory usage.
+The following table outlines the approximate memory usage for the different components of the intranet, which can help when analyzing the server's current memory usage.

 |Service Name||Process Name||Description||RAM|

 |World Wide Web Publishing||w3wp.exe||Used to serve .cfm pages to the user.||~ 1 GB|

 |Lucee||tomcat8.exe||Lucee is the engine that turns program logic into .cfm content for IIS.||2 - 6 GB|